-This summer celebrate with us the countless opportunities to get outside and discover the length and breadth of the Loch Lomond & The Trossachs National Park.
+This autumn celebrate with us the countless opportunities to get outside and discover the length and breadth of the Loch Lomond & The Trossachs National Park.

 Grand mountains, ancient forests, breath-taking glens, unique historic sites and spectacular lochs are all waiting to be discovered.

-With 720 square miles of Scotland’s most stunning landscapes to explore, here are five ways you can enjoy Loch Lomond & The Trossachs National Park this summer:
+With 720 square miles of Scotland’s most stunning landscapes to explore, here are five ways you can enjoy Loch Lomond & The Trossachs National Park this autumn:

 Get off the beaten track for a day and discover the beautiful Cowal Peninsula, in the west of the National Park.
 Benmore Botanic Garden makes a fantastic start to the day.
 Be enchanted by a garden steeped in history and surrounded by dramatic scenery.
 Then head to the magically dark atmosphere of Puck’s Glen, a fairy glen named after Puck from a Midsummer’s Night Dream, before discovering Historic Kilmun.

 Experience the National Park with a night under the stars.
 There’s a wide choice of places to camp in stunning surroundings.
 If you’re after a little of your home comforts, pitch up in one of the National Park’s many campsites.
-For a slightly wilder experience, you can book a permit and stay by a lochshore or tucked away in the trees at Three Lochs Forest Drive.
-If you prefer the solitude of ‘wild camping’ away from the hustle and bustle, there are plenty of places to immerse yourself in some of the most spectacular scenery in Scotland – just make sure you know which areas are covered by camping byelaws, which are in effect from 1st March until 30th September.
-Find your perfect spot at: www.lochlomond-trossachs.org/camp
+If you prefer the solitude of ‘wild camping’ away from the hustle and bustle, there are plenty of places to immerse yourself in some of the most spectacular scenery in Scotland.

 Whichever way you choose to enjoy the National Park, please make sure you do it respectfully and safely.
-Please read our advice at: www.lochlomond-trossachs.org/respect
+Please read our advice.